themeum/tutor-divi-modules/README.md

 1. [Tutor LMS](https://wordpress.org/plugins/tutor "Tutor LMS")

-2. [Divi Page Builder]
+2. Divi Page Builder

-3. Tutor Divi Modules
+3. Tutor LMS Divi Modules

-_Please make sure you are using the latest version of all these plugins._
+_Please make sure you have installed and activated the latest version of all these plugins._

+## Instructions

+Before using the Divi builder for your courses, you must give edit privileges to it which will allow you to create custom single pages for Divi.
+To do so, you must first head to the Dashboard > Divi Page builder > Theme Options > Builder and make sure Courses are toggled on.

+If you want to edit each course’s layout separately, navigate from your WP Admin panel to Tutor LMS > Courses and then open any course in editing mode.

+Then, click on “Edit With Divi Page builder” to start the Divi Page builder interface from the default editing panel.
+You will find all the necessary modules to create a single course page from the left sidebar’s Tutor LMS section.

-After installing and activating all of these plugins, you will be able to build single course pages with Divi using all of its amazing features.
-For a more in-depth look at the integration and all it’s nitty gritty details, please visit our [documentation](https://docs.themeum.com/tutor-lms/integrations/Divi-page-builder/ "Documentation | Divi Page Builder") on Tutor LMS - Divi integration.
+For more in-depth details, please visit our [documentation](https://docs.themeum.com/tutor-lms/divi-integration) on Tutor LMS Divi Modules.

 ## FAQ

 - Can I use the Divi builder with my existing Tutor LMS courses?

   Yes!
 You can use this builder to create a different look and feel for your existing courses.

 - Can I Use This plugin without Tutor LMS Pro?

-  Yes, you can use this plugin without both Divi pro and Tutor LMS Pro.
+  Can I Use This plugin without Tutor LMS Pro?

 - Where can I get support?